dexianta/gh-self-runner/README.md

 - volume mounted to local go pkg folder
 - etc (can be extended to other usecase, to acchieve more caching)

+## Tips
+Dealing with python version without using python base image can be challenging, it's recommended to invoke any work flow that you might have by runnign a separate docker process within(with a python base image, preferrably with all the dependency installed) for python specific task (testing python program etc), instead of using python interpreter directly

 ## Issue to solve
 building on arm64 but pushing to amd64 environment